xrsanet/xrsanet.github.io/content/post/reviving-blog.md

 ---
 I am bringing my old blog back to life.

-More to come, once I have moved this blog over to a proper CI/CD process.
+More to come, around DevOps and CI/CD.